-As a founding member of the French New Wave, an early writer for the polemic film journal Cahiers du Cinema, and the first among a group of French filmmakers, including François Truffaut, Jean-Luc Godard, Eric Rohmer, and Jacques Rivette, to complete a feature-length film – 1958’s Le Beau Serge – Claude Chabrol was also among the first New Wave filmmakers to artistically turn his back on the express tenets of the movement he helped start – after a string of commercial flops following his second New Wave feature, 1959’s Les Cousins – and embrace the mainstream; he was subsequently dismissed in the pages of those very film journals whose reputation he had helped establish as a “commercial hack”.
+As a founding member of the French New Wave, an early writer for the polemic film journal Cahiers du Cinema, and the first among a group of French filmmakers, including François Truffaut, Jean-Luc Godard, Eric Rohmer, and Jacques Rivette, to complete a feature-length film – 1958’s Le Beau Serge – Claude Chabrol was also among the first New Wave filmmakers to artistically turn his back on the express tenets of the movement he helped start – after a string of commercial flops following his second New Wave feature, 1959’s Les Cousins – in order to warily embrace the mainstream.
+He was subsequently dismissed in the pages of the very film journals whose reputation he had helped establish as a “commercial hack”.

-Which, again, loosely stated and nebulously defined, would seem to entirely upheld the artistic impetus of the French New Wave in the first place.
-Nevertheless, this might be a good moment to mention a famous quote frequently brought up in a Chabrolian context specifically regarding – and categorically dismissive of – the very concept of a “French New Wave”.
-So, not speaking French, and having seen it translated in a few different wordings, I’ll have to loosely paraphrase that, regarding his own films, and in terms of the director’s unique artistic expression and methodology, “there is no wave, only the sea” when speaking of the films of Claude Chabrol.
+Which, again, loosely stated and nebulously defined, would seem to have entirely upheld the artistic impetus of the French New Wave in the first place.
+Nevertheless, it might be a good moment here to mention a famous quote frequently brought up in a Chabrolian context specifically regarding – and categorically dismissive of – the very concept of a “French New Wave”.
+So, not speaking French, and having seen it translated in a few different wordings, I’ll have to loosely paraphrase that, regarding his own films, and in terms of Chabrol’s unique artistic expression and methodology, “there is no wave, only the sea” when it comes to his films as a body of work.
 And it is ‘at sea’ that many new viewers to this vast and deceptively non-wavy sea-body of work — any isolated moment of deceptive tranquility sure to conceal treacherous depths and sinking turmoil — may possibly find their most intriguing port of entry.

 Sink or swim, two films from Chabrol’s “wilderness era” – where my nautical metaphors are swallowed up in a wordy whirlpool (or “word-pool”, thank-you-very-much), but also where Chabrol the popular filmmaker began, in the early-to-mid 1960’s, to define his filmmaking style both within and against the mainstream (maritime pun recovered on the latter part of that compound) – invites this nascent audience, myself included, to either drown in or sail through the artistic obstacle-bouys, led cautiously by the stylistic searchlights, towards the far-from-safe shore.
 Viewer-navigating these choppy cinematic waters, KL offers irresistible passage aboard two of the most challenging and confounding vessels to ever sail the good sea Chabrol.